The prismatic realization functor for Shimura varieties of abelian type: The Tannakian framework for prismatic -gauges F-gauges

 \subsection{Relationship to prismatic \texorpdfstring{$F$-crystals}{F-crystals}}

-We now clarify the relationship between prismatic $F$-crystals and prismatic $F$-gauges on a base formal $\mc{O}_K$-scheme $\mf{X}$ which includes the case that $\mf{X}$ is smooth over $\mc{O}_K$.
-We refer the reader to see \cite[\S1.1]{IKY1} (and in particular \cite[\S1.1.5]{IKY1}) for standard terminology and notation concerning base formal schemes and to \cite[\S1.2--1.3]{IKY1} for similar information about prismatic $F$-crystals with $\mc{G}$-structure.
+We now clarify the relationship between prismatic $F$-crystals and prismatic $F$-gauges on a base formal $\mc{O}_K$-scheme.
+We refer the reader to \cite[\S1.1]{IKY1} for standard terminology and notation concerning base formal schemes.